iluwatar/java-design-patterns/serverless/README.md

 ## (Function as a Service or "FaaS")

-The term ‘Serverless’ is confusing since with such applications there are both server hardware and server processes running somewhere, but the difference to normal approaches is that the organization building and supporting a ‘Serverless’ application is not looking after the hardware or the processes - they are outsourcing this to a vendor.
+The term ‘Serverless’ is confusing since with such applications there are both servers hardware and server processes running somewhere, but the difference to normal approaches are that the organization building and supporting a ‘Serverless’ application is not looking after the hardware or the processes - they are outsourcing this to a vendor.

 Some of the Serverless Cloud Providers are